lucasmoncada08/toy-redis/README.md

 # Redis in Python
 Basic version of Redis implementing core features such as get, set, and expire.

+See my medium article on my process here: *Add*
+See my demo video here: *Add*

 ## How to Use

 1. Create two command line terminals in the main project directory (/toy-redis)